carlosissac/mod10hwnotetaker/README.md

 The application should have a `db.json` file on the backend that will be used to store and retrieve notes using the `fs` module.

 - `JSON` file is being hosted in the following location `./db/db.json`.
-JSON content is being modifified by using `./helper/writer.js` module. `writer.js` promisifies `fileClear`, `fileAppend` and `fileRead` methods from `fs` and exposes them to be used by the API routes.
+JSON content is being modified by using `./helper/writer.js` module. `writer.js` promisifies `fileClear`, `fileAppend` and `fileRead` methods from `fs` and expose them to be used by the API routes.
 Issac.

 The following API routes should be created: